lmharb/simple-github-finder/README.md

 A very simple app to search Github users and display Github profiles

-- React, react-router-dom v6, context...
+- React, react-router v6, context...
 - Hosted on Netlify

 # Getting Started with Create React App